cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - `mempool.dog_adjust_interval: time.Duration`: Set to `1s` by default.
 Indicates how often the redundancy controller readjusts the redundancy and has a chance to trigger sending of `HaveTx` or `ResetRoute` messages.
 As with the delta, we have not observed a reduction in redundancy due to a lower interval.
-Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.
+Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.<br/>See [\#4598] for more information about the experiments.

 - `mempool.target_redundancy: float`: Set to `1`.
 The redundancy level that the gossip protocol should aim to achieve.
 An acceptable value, based on our tests was also `0,5`.
 While still having, for each unique transaction, one duplicate, the number of transaction messages in the system was significantly lower and we did not see a great benefit in using `0.5` over `1`.
 Therefore we set the default to a safer value in terms of resilience to attacks.
 Overall increasing this value above `2` would lead to too many duplicates without an improvement in the tolerance of the system to byzantine attacks.
+<br/>See [\#4597] for more information about the experiments.

-The third parameter defines the bounds of acceptable redundancy levels:
+The third parameter defines the bounds of acceptable redundancy levels and cannot be configured:
 - `TargetRedundancyDeltaPercent: float`: Set to `0.1` (10%).
 It defines the bounds of acceptable redundancy levels.
 The actual redundancy will be: `redundancy +- redundancy*delta`.
 A lower delta did not lead to a visible reduction in redundancy, while slightly increasing the number of control messages sent.
 We have therefore opted to not reduce this value further.
-It does not impact the protocol as much as the target redundancy or the redundancy adjustment interval.
+It does not impact the protocol as much as the target redundancy or the redundancy adjustment interval.<br/>See [\#4569] for more information about the experiments.

 Part of the work on the protocol was extensive testing of its performance and impact on the network, as well as the impact of the network configuration and load on the protocol itself.